 The workshop was delivered by three international facilitators with significant experience in marine oil spill preparedness and response.
-The workshop programme, contained a series of technical presentations on the various aspects of the use of dispersants in marine oil spill response, combined with a number of case studies.
+The workshop program contained a series of technical presentations on the various aspects of the use of dispersants in marine oil spill response, combined with a number of case studies.

 The 3-days virtual training workshop provided an excellent and effective platform for participants to gain knowledge and experience on the use of dispersants in the response to oil spill incidents, and the need to analyze the potential adverse effects of the technique on the environment of PERSGA member countries.
-A recommendation for the development of Regional guidelines on the use of dispersant in the PERSGA region received support from the participants.
+A recommendation for the development of Regional guidelines on the use of dispersants in the PERSGA region received support from the participants.

-No formal recommendations have been formulated. however, from many of the participant’s interventions, it is clear that the subject of dispersant use is of great importance to PERSGA countries and that such capacity building activities contribute greatly to enhancing their knowledge.
+No formal recommendations have been formulated. however, from many of the participant’s interventions, it is clear that the subject of dispersant use is of great importance to PERSGA countries and that such capacity-building activities contribute greatly to enhancing their knowledge.

 Moreover, the training highlighted the need for setting up and upgrading national policies regarding the use of dispersants with a Regional approach to their review or development.